yanshu/pisa/README.md

 An analysis pipline is constructed using stages of one of these two kinds, and multiple pipelines (of either type) can be used within a single analysis.

-## How analysis works
+## How an analysis is structured

-Any of the analyses possible to be run utilize a "data" distribution.
-The "data" distribution can come from an actual measurement or by *injecting* a set of assumed-true values for the various parameters and producing what is called ***Asimov data*** -- the expected (or mean) distribution given those parameter values -- or ***pseudo data***, which is Asimov data but with Poisson fluctuations added in).
-A minimizer attempts to match the "data" distribution as closely as possible given a fixed set of values for ***measurement parameters*** while being allowed to vary freely all of the ***systematic parameters***.
+All of the analyses possible utilize a "data" distribution.
+This can come from an actual measurement or by *injecting* a set of assumed-true values for the various parameters into the analysis pipeline(s) and producing what is called ***Asimov data***—the expected distribution given those parameter values—or ***pseudo data***, which is Asimov data but with Poisson fluctuations added in.
+A minimizer attempts to match the "data" distribution as closely as possible given a fixed set of values for the ***measurement parameters*** while being allowed to vary freely all of the ***systematic parameters***.
 The ability for an experiment to perform a measurement is determined by how closely the minimizer can match the data distribution with one set of measurement parameters as compared to different sets of measurement parameters.

 ## An example parameterized-MC analysis pipeline